 Our project will continue the coordination, with applicable resource organizations, social services and law enforcement agencies, in providing a network of services and resources that directly assist crime victims.
 The Fort Bend County District Attorney's Office Victim Assistance Coordinator, two Assistant Victim Assistance Coordinators, one Domestic Violence High Risk Team Coordinator and two Administrative Secretaries will continue to work with law enforcement's crime victim liaisons in providing a seamless transition for crime victims from the investigation of a crime to the prosecution of a crime.
 We will continue to provide and improve upon the personal attention given to victims.
 Our program will continue to contact every victim of crime, violent and non-violent, regardless of race or ethnicity.
 By achieving this goal, it is believed that the psychological and emotional trauma, that is so often incurred as a result of being a crime victim, will be minimized.
-Victims of crime will continue to be contacted via telephone, mail and email and assisted in a timely manner.
+Victims of crime will continue to be contacted via telephone, mail and email while assisted in a timely manner.
 The Victim Witness Assistance Division will continue providing victims with the appropriate assistance and/or referrals to meet their specific needs.
-This program will also educate victims about their rights with regard to the criminal justice process and provide suppport for victims during trail preperation, court accompaniment during trial, and throughout the life of the case.
-We will continue to educate victims about the Criminal Justice system as it relates to their case.
-Victim Witness Coordinators will continue to provide timely progress reports regarding steps taken and the status of their case.
+This program will also educate victims about their rights with regard to the criminal justice process.
+The Victim Witness Assistance Division will continue to provide in-person assistance and support during trial preparation and trial court accompaniment.
+We will enlighten the victim as to the procedures of the Criminal Justice System and keep them informed of status and procedures.
 With the continuation of our staff expansion project, we will be able to effectively continue the services, care, and consideration that every crime victim has received in the past and that they so rightly deserve.